ONSdigital/census-rm-sample-loader/README.md

 ```
 Where the treatment code quantities file is a csv with headers `"Treatment Code"` and `"Quantity"` specifying the quantities of each treatment code to include in the generated sample

-An optional flag `-s` or `--sequential_arid` can be used to generate unique ARID's sequentially instead of randomly, making it faster to generate a massive file.
+An optional flag `-s` or `--sequential_uprn` can be used to generate unique ARID's sequentially instead of randomly, making it faster to generate a massive file.